Complete Rules & Regulations

 10:30 am — First Car Off

 Events are typically run with drivers split into two heats or run groups, based on class.
 One group will run first, while the other group works, and then they switch.
 Normally you can expect three timed runs in the morning and three in the afternoon — more if we can squeeze them in, so get to your worker assignments.
 There is no real scheduled break for lunch so brown bag it – there is no time to go off-site to grab something to eat.

 4:00 pm onward — end of event

 Feel free to stick around for $2 “Fun Runs” if time allows at the end of the day.
-We have ended the informal trophy presentation that was normally held afterafter the cones are packed up at the end of the day
+We have ended the informal trophy presentation that was normally held after the cones are packed up at the end of the day and are instead presenting year-end season trophies.

 To qualify for the year-end championship, you must be a member by the end of the season and have competed in at least three events.
 Sound rules will be in effect at events.
 We ask that you please keep the cars as quiet as possible.
 The speed limit when not on course is a walking speed.
 Do not speed when arriving at and leaving the event.

 To reserve a number for the season, mail your request to Russ Burckhard, Solo Chair, contact info below.
 Please include the following: first and last name, address, phone number, car make, model, and autocross class, and your SCCA member number and expiration date, if applicable.
 Number reservation is open to all.
 Please choose one number AND two alternates.
 SCCA members who ran with a particular class and number in the previous year are given priority.

-SCCA Members — $30 entry fee each day
+SCCA Members — $30 entry fee (each day for multiple event weekends)

 Non-Members — $45 ($30 entry fee each day plus $15 weekend membership)